Brotherhood of St Laurence: History and beginnings

 BSL was founded on 8 December 1930 in the Anglican parish church of St Stephen in Adamstown, Newcastle in New South Wales.
 Its founder, Father Gerard Kennedy Tucker, dreamed of building a dedicated group of like-minded people who would serve the church and the community.
 BSL was established as a religious order of the Anglican Church and members included priests and lay brothers.

 In 1933, BSL accepted the invitation of Canon Maynard of St Peter's, Eastern Hill, Melbourne (with the approval of the Archbishop of Melbourne) and moved to St Mary's Mission in Fitzroy to help people living in poverty in that neighbourhood.
 Young men who wished to serve others in the name of Christ came together as a community at St Mary's and attended lectures at St Peter's.
 They lived simply, studied, prayed, and helped with social welfare activities.

 At the height of the Great Depression, when some 30% of the workforce was jobless, BSL became more actively involved in helping unemployed people and their families.
 After the 1939–45 War, there was little interest in expanding BSL as a religious order.
 However, the welfare work of BSL continued and expanded under Father Tucker's leadership.
 He believed that the role of the organisation was to provide a 'fence at the top of the cliff rather than ambulances at the bottom,’ and he deployed a range of clever tactics to achieve social change including producing films, public campaigns, letters to newspapers and other advocacy.
 BSL's tradition of exploring new ways to address disadvantage through innovation, research, partnerships, and advocacy continues to this day.

 Social policy and research

-The Social Policy and Research (SPARC) team conducts timely research on the causes, consequences and measurement of poverty, inequality and socioeconomic disadvantage.
-BSL's research standing is strengthened through a longstanding partnership with the University of Melbourne.
+The Social Policy and Research (SPARC) team conducts research on the causes, consequences and measurement of poverty, inequality and socioeconomic disadvantage.
+BSL has a longstanding partnership with the University of Melbourne.
 It also houses a library and collaborates with other researchers, government agencies and community organisations.